csokun/phx/README.md

 # Phoenix Framework CLI

-Wrapping `mix phx*` command with appropriate prompt messages.
+[Phoenix Framework](https://www.phoenixframework.org/) enables developer to build rich, interactive web applications quickly, with less code and fewer moving parts.

+The framework built with a bunch of task to generate boilerplate code aka `mix` tasks.

 ## Why?

 What wrong with `mix phx.**`?
 I keep forgetting which argument come first.
+So, I build this utility app which wrapping `mix phx*` command with appropriate prompt messages.

 ## Installation